corincorin90/CV/README.md

 **Leeds Teaching Hospitals NHS Trust** (Sept 2014 - Feb 2016)
 *Clinical Scientist Trainee*

-- Medical Imaging - using devises and software to create, interpret and analyse imaging data in various formats
+- Medical Imaging - using clinical devises and software to create, interpret and analyse imaging data
 - Research - planning experiments and analysing results using customised statistical analysis tools
 - Technical Writing - reviewing published literature in various areas of clinical science, writing for technical and non-technical audiences
 - Presenting - communicating difficult concepts to peers and patients